glowkeeper/digitalDiscoveryPresentation/presentation/digitalDiscovery.md

 > + Fake News reached a crescendo during the 2016 US Presidential Election
 > + Introduced [Provenator](https://github.com/glowkeeper/Provenator), a prototype dApp for proving the origins of digital media
 > + Conclusion - the trust mechanisms of blockchain technology can show the provenance of any source of digital media
-> + However, [Provenator](https://github.com/glowkeeper/Provenator) is incapable of proving the authenticity of a news story as a whole.
-That takes human skills

 ## Future Work